sameysimon/Uncertain-Ethics-Planner/README.md

 * Multi-Moral MDPs contain moral theories in a lexicographic order, `mm_mdp.Theories`.
 Judgments from lower indexed theories are considered over any judgement from a greater indexed theory, no matter the extremity/probability of the judgement.
 * * Concrete in `AbstractMMMDP`.

-#### Moral SSPs
+#### Moral mdps

-* Moral SSPs contain moral theor(y/ies) plus a cost function with a discount.
-Defined in `MoralSSP.py`, they
+* Moral mdps contain moral theor(y/ies) plus a cost function with a discount.
+Defined in `Moralmdp.py`, they

-* You can randomly generate abstract tree SSPs with `AbstractGenerator.py` and store them in json.
+* You can randomly generate abstract tree mdps with `AbstractGenerator.py` and store them in json.

 ### Moral Theories
 Abstract moral theories contain most methods.
 For each environment, a concrete subclass is must be made to apply the ethical concepts to the environment.